HwWobbe/Wip-Main/README.md

 - the "3XtheSumOfLowers" (for shading still seems to work
   - Can this be verified with existing documentation?
+- it is likely that a much larger ConText submission will be neede to make the Bots effective
+  - consider using a separate google docsFile

 - This month has been broken down into three "decimal fortnights" as follows

 ### 2025-02-09: